 An update on the school...

-What does your money go towards?
+What will your money go towards?

 This brought the total event closer to the 50% mark of £2000.
 We hope to arrange a Spring concert and raffle, as well as adding a fixed value onto the ticket sales of a Summer production at the school to be donated to Educate Africa in order to help reach the £4000 target.